HuyaneMatsu/hata/docs/ref/Emoji.md

 ### `roles`

-- type : `list` / `NoneType`
+- type : `set` / `NoneType`
 - default : `None`
 - elements : [`Role`](Role.md)

-The list of roles for which the custom emoji is whitelisted to.
-If the emoji is not limited for specific roles, then it just uses it's guild's `.roles` attribute.
-If the emoji is a builtin (unicode) emoji, then this attribute is set to `None`.
+The set of roles for which the custom emoji is whitelisted to.
+If the emoji is not limited for specific roles, then this value is set to `None`.
+If the emoji is a builtin (unicode) emoji, then this attribute is set to `None` as well.

 ### `unicode`